Outstanding litter of AKC yellow Labrador puppies born April 3rd. 3 puppies still available!!!

 Sire is HRCH Tr’s Rumbling To The Finish “Rum”.
 Rum is OFA Good, Elbows Normal, CERF Clear, CNM Clear and EIC Clear.
 Rum is hard charging.
 Rum’s pedigree is one of the strongest you will find.
 Rum’s owner plans to start running Master hunt tests with him this summer and fall.

 Pups will be raised in our home and will be well socialized.
 They will be introduced to birds, water, gunfire and children.
 They will have all de-worming treatments and have first shots – all will be vet-administered.
-All we need is a $200 deposit to hold your pick.
 This will be a great litter.
 Please let us know if you are interested, so we can hold one for you.
-Pups will be ready to go at the end of September.
+Pups will be ready to go home mid May.